Everspin Technologies

 Everspin Technologies, Inc. is a publicly traded semiconductor company headquartered in Chandler, Arizona, United States.
 It develops and manufactures discrete magnetoresistive RAM or magnetoresistive random-access memory (MRAM) products, including Toggle MRAM and Spin-Transfer Torque MRAM (STT-MRAM) product families.
-It also licenses its technology for use in embedded MRAM (eMRAM) applications, magnetic sensor applications as well as performs backend foundry services for eMRAM.
+It also licenses its technology for use in embedded MRAM (eMRAM) applications, magnetic sensor applications as well as performing backend foundry services for eMRAM.

 MRAM has the performance characteristics close to static random-access memory (SRAM) while also having the persistence of non-volatile memory, meaning that it will not lose its charge or data if power is removed from the system.
 This characteristic makes MRAM suitable for a large number of applications where persistence, performance, endurance and reliability are critical.